 Student Online Personal Information Protection Act Senate Bill No. 1177

 Another student-focused online privacy law, Senate Bill No. 1177 addresses advertising in educational software.
-Essentially, the new law prohibits marketers from a) using in-app, targeted advertising and b) building student profiles using information gathered via software and platforms used in schools and other educational institutions.
+Essentially, the new law prohibits marketers from a) using in-app, targeted advertising and b) building student profiles using information gathered via platforms used in schools and other educational institutions.
 The law also calls for on-demand information deletion under certain circumstances.

 Consult With An Online Privacy Lawyer

 Kelly / Warner attorneys intimately understand the parameters of both state and federal online privacy regulations.
 If you run a website in the U.S., there’s a significant chance you’re beholden to not only California online privacy laws – but foreign (yep, foreign) statutes, too.
 If you have an online business presence, get a privacy audit with an experienced Internet lawyer.